ONLYOFFICE/Kubernetes-Docs/README.md

 Note: If you need to add a configuration file after the DocumentServer is already installed, you need to execute step [7.1](#71-create-a-configmap-containing-a-json-file) and then run the `helm upgrade documentserver ./ --set extraConf.configMap=local-config --set extraConf.filename=local.json --no-hooks` command or
 `helm upgrade documentserver -f ./values.yaml ./ --no-hooks` if the parameters are specified in the `values.yaml` file.

+### 8. Add custom Fonts
+*This step is optional.
+You can skip step [#8](#8-add-custom-fonts) entirely if you don't need to add your fonts*

+In order to add fonts to images, you need to rebuild the images.
+Refer to the relevant steps in [this](https://github.com/ONLYOFFICE/Docker-Docs#building-onlyoffice-docs) manual.
+Then specify your images when installing the DocumentServer.

+### 9. Add Plugins
+*This step is optional.
+You can skip step [#9](#9-add-plugins) entirely if you don't need to add plugins*

+In order to add plugins to images, you need to rebuild the images.
+Refer to the relevant steps in [this](https://github.com/ONLYOFFICE/Docker-Docs#building-onlyoffice-docs) manual.
+Then specify your images when installing the DocumentServer.

 ## Deploy ONLYOFFICE Docs